Duet3D/RRF-machine-config-files/README.md

 - Any special features of your configuration files
 - Where X0 Y0 is, e.g. centre of bed, or front left corner (not needed if the machine is a delta printer)
 - The version(s) of RepRapFirmware that you have tested it with

+Please note, the Creative Common Zero license for this repository allows anyone to use these files for any purpose, without attribution or any requirement to share derived works.
+Make sure you are happy with this before submitting your contributions.
+However, if you wish to submit a contribution derived someone else's files, please ackowledge that person at least in the readme file.